ThizThizzyDizzy/NCPF/README.md

 - `item_tag`
 - `fluid_tag`
 - `list`
+- `legacy_recipe` (For recipes without a unique identifier such as a namespaced key)
+- `recipe` (For recipes with a unique identifier such as a namespaced key)

 Custom types are also allowed.
 It is highly reccommended to identify custom types to avoid compatibility issues (For example, using a namespaced key), but it is not required.